 The company, which has eight employees now and is looking to hire two or three engineers, has been piloting its offerings within 42 companies, 35 of which paid a small amount to participate, said Salow.
 Its product rollout is set for January, after which it projects hitting breakeven-or-better with 12 months, he noted.

-Earlier this year, following a strategic shift in 2013 toward emphasis on proprietary software over hardware, Salow officially relocated XOEye headquarters to Nashville from south-central Michigan, where he and his father, Chris Salow, co-founded the startup.
+Earlier this year, following a strategic shift in 2013 toward emphasis on proprietary software over hardware, Salow officially relocated XOEye headquarters to Nashville from south-central Michigan.

 As a result of the pro-software pivot, XOEye is deemphasizing its original "XOne" headgear offering, in favor of multiple "agnostic" strategic hardware partnerships, said Salow.
 Wearable hardware will be highly commoditized within three years, he added.